the-other-mariana/ml-intro/week7/README.md

     - Accelerate the learning process.

-    - Balance the influence of all features eaully in the final model.
+    - Balance the influence of all features equally in the final model.

 - To get a better model, instead of constant maximum number of iterations (1) or checking if an error is smaller than a constant threshold (2), we can better stop the process when the **error stops changing (difference either 0 or eps)** (3).
 These three are the different stop criteria.